7 Facts from our LetsGetChecked Review

 LetsGetChecked at-home COVID-19 test

-LetsGetChecked was one of the first at-home Coronavirus test kits to get emergency use authorization by the FDA.
-The cost of the test is currently $129, which includes all postage, processing, diagnosis, and materials.
-The company claims to be selling COVID-19 tests at-cost.
+LetsGetChecked was one of the first at-home Coronavirus test kits to get emergency use authorization from the FDA.
+The cost is currently $109, which includes all postage, processing, diagnosis, and materials.
+The company claims to be selling COVID-19 tests at cost.

 The test consists of online screening and sample collection via a nasal swab (a less uncomfortably deep swap than what is administered in clinics).
 The sample will be processed and customers will receive a digital report within 24-48 hours.

 Payments and Insurance

-LetsGetChecked tests cost between $49 and $349, however, many customers will be interested in combining several tests.
+LetsGetChecked tests cost between $49 and $349.
+However, many customers will be interested in combining several.
 It’s important to note that the tests are usually not covered by insurance.
-LetsGetChecked accepts credit/debit, PayPal, as well as FSA & HSA cards.

-All personal information and data may be securely stored with accredited laboratories or other data processing and management services.
+All personal information and data may be securely stored with CAP-accredited laboratories or other data processing and management services.
 However, the transmission of information over the internet may be insecure.
-In cases where this is a concern to customers, LetsGetChecked is willing to arrange for secure means of transmission.
+In cases where this is a concern to customers, LetsGetChecked is willing to arrange for secure means of communication.

 Some states legally require companies like LetsGetChecked to report certain diagnoses to state health departments.
-These mandatory reporting guidelines apply to positive results from HIV and other sexually transmitted tests.
-The data is collected and used for public health purposes such as tracking of new infections, but generally remains private.
+These mandatory reporting guidelines apply to positive results from HIV and other sexual health tests.
+The data is collected and used for public health purposes, such as tracking new infections, but generally remains private.
 That is, family members and employers do not have access to it.

 LetsGetChecked in the News

-LetsGetChecked made news this year as one of the first at-home COVID-19 tests given emergency use authorization by the FDA.
-Their mobile app release including third-party integration was also noteworthy, as they seem to be moving toward and comprehensive health care company.
+LetsGetChecked made news in 2020 as one of the first at-home COVID-19 tests given emergency use authorization by the FDA.
+The mobile app release, including third-party integration, was also noteworthy, as it seemed to be moving toward a comprehensive healthcare company.

-Amid social distancing and guidelines, many consumers are looking to get their health testing at home.
-TIME recently covered some pros and cons of at-home testing, citing the possibility of poorly prepared samples affecting the accuracy of tests.
+During the pandemic and amid social distancing and guidelines, many consumers sought health testing at home.
+TIME covered some pros and cons of at-home testing, citing the possibility of poorly prepared samples affecting accuracy.

 - Reviews on Trustpilot: 4.6/5 with over 16000 reviews